TDarkShadow/iheartnewvegas/main.md

 A skeleton with compatibility for the latest mods.
 - FOMOD options to install:
   - [X] Vanilla Weights
-    Allows corpses to be moved around like in vanillla.

 ### Creatures and NPCs